 The group research focuses on the chemical (elemental and molecular) characterization of functional surfaces and materials.
 Fundamental and applied research is performed on a wide range of organic functional materials, biological materials and organic devices.
 The main fields of applications are Molecular Electronics, Functional Polymers, Bio-medical applications and Toxicity in bio-materials.

-We also propose possibilities for collaborative research, where we contribute with the in-house instrumentation capabilities and expertise to assist motivated researchers of different fields that need chemical characterization of their materials (see details to apply for a (collaborative research).
+We also propose possibilities for collaborative research, where we contribute with the in-house instrumentation capabilities and expertise to assist motivated researchers from the above-mentioned fields that need chemical characterization of their materials (see details to apply for a collaborative research).

 Current research in brief